traitecoevo/plant/doc/design.md

 The first of these involves more approximations, and should be less accurate than the second.

-What I'm really not sure about is -- is a cohort a type of plant (inheritance) or does it contain a plant (composition).

 #### CohortMean:

 For cohorts *except* the smallest (i = 2, ..., k)